-Textile panels should be 30cm x 30 cm plus a margin of at least 2 cm all round.
+All Loving Earth textile panels should be the same finished size: 30cm x 30cm.
 They can be made of any kind of textile.
-Any style or technique (embroidery, felting, appliqué , knitting etc) is OK as long as the panel is robust enough to fold up safely and to be hung, pinned or stitched to other panels.
-Use of recycled or pre-used materials is strongly encouraged.
-Some more suggestions are here.
+Any style or technique (embroidery, felting, appliqué , knitting, etc.) is OK, as long as the panel is robust enough to fold up for posting, and to be hung up for display and taken down several times.
+It’s best to start with a larger piece of fabric and to line or back the panel when it’s finished, but not to add thick elements.
+The use of recycled or pre-used materials is strongly encouraged.

-The written component should be short; 150 words maximum, but most contributions will be much briefer.
-It should say why the object/place/creature etc is precious, why it is endangered, and what you plan to do about it.
-You may want to go back to the three questions we started with, and do a bit more research, think, pray and/or talk to people before you decide what to write.
-We will not publish names of panel makers, so you are the only person who knows what you say you will do – unless you tell others!
+The written component should be short: 150 words maximum, but most contributions will be much briefer.
+It should say why the object/place/creature is precious, why it is endangered, and what you plan to do about it.
+You may want to go back to the three questions we started with, and do a bit more research, think, pray, and/or talk to people before you decide what to write.
+We will not publish the names of panel makers, so you are the only person who knows what you say you will do – unless you tell others!

-Please email an electronic version of the text and hi resolution image of each panel to us at email@example.com , to join online displays.
-Please include the name(s) of the maker(s), where they come from and contact details, including an email address – though these will not be published.)
+Please email us when your textile panel is complete and send us a good photo of your panel, together with your accompanying text, name, and contact details.
+NB don’t forget to say what action(s) you are taking!
+Please include the name(s) of the maker(s), where they come from, and contact details, including an email address – though these will not be published.

 Also you might consider one of the following:

 - You could organise a local display of panels, perhaps working with others or a local exhibition venue.
 Locally-made panels could be joined by some from our touring collection.
 Please contact us at an early stage if you’d like to do this.
 More guidance on exhibitions is here.

 - Your panel can continue to inspire you and others in your own home or elsewhere.
 Why not share it on social media?